Safety Tips: 17 Things Not to Do With an ATV

 While doing donuts in the mud or on ice may look fun, there is a high risk of tipping when the tires suddenly regain traction.

-When driving at higher speeds on a slippery surface, you can quickly lose control of the vehicle, and attempting to drive up a slippery hill can send you sliding down in an uncontrolled manner.
+When driving at higher speeds on a slippery surface, you can quickly lose control of the vehicle, and attempting to drive up a slippery hill can send you sliding down uncontrolled.

 While ATV stands for All Terrain Vehicle, that doesn’t mean you should operate your ATV in any terrain.